mattermost/docs/source/collaborate/chat-with-ai-copilot.rst

 .. image:: ../images/create-meeting-summary.png
   :alt: Select the Create meeting summary option to summarize your call recording in Mattermost.

-4. The meeting summary is generated for you in the call thread, and the summary is visible by all channel members.
+4. The meeting summary is generated and shared as a direct message with the person who requested the meeting summary.

 .. image:: ../images/copilot-Calls-Meeting-Summary.webp
   :alt: Easily share the updates from your Mattermost Calls with your team and broader organization by turning recordings into detailed summaries at the click of a button.